projectcontour/contour/site/_docs_1_0/httpproxy.md

 ```

 In this example, the permission for Contour to reference the Secret `example-com-wildcard` in the `admin` namespace has been delegated to HTTPProxy objects in the `example-com` namespace.
+Also, the permission for Contour to reference the Secret `another-com-wildcard` from all namespaces has been delegated to all HTTPProxy objects in the cluster.

 ### Conditions